ahmadamukhtar/Cache-Simulator-Design-Cache-Architecture-Exploration/README.md

-Here’s a clean, professional, and GitHub-ready **README.md introduction** based on your **Cache Simulator Design** project.
-It avoids report formatting and keeps the tone appropriate for a public code repository:

----

 # Cache Simulator in C

 This project implements a simplified **cache memory simulator** in C, designed to simulate cache hit/miss/eviction behavior based on a Valgrind memory trace.
 It was developed as a hands-on learning tool for exploring cache architecture and memory access behavior.